 When you are in range, the device operates using home mode.
 The idea is to ensure your property is always at your ideal temperature.
 If you do not carry your phone with you, this feature is not ideal.

 If you work close to your house, we recommend setting your preferred range higher.
 A good example is if you work one mile from home.
 You need to set your smart thermostat for two miles to prevent you from accidentally triggering the home mode while you are still at work.

 Learning Algorithms Smart Thermostat

 Some smart thermostats use algorithm-based learning.
 This is similar to a programmable thermostat because you can set specific temperatures according to your schedule.
 The difference is that your smart thermostat has the capability of adapting to your schedule.
-Within a short period of time, your thermostat will know when you leave and return home to effectively change its patterns automatically.
+Within a short period of time, your thermostat will know when you leave and return home.
+And in effect, it will change its patterns automatically.

 This type of thermostat is available with an auto-away feature.
 The thermostat has a wide range of both light and motion sensors.
-If you are remaining home unexpectedly, and the light or motion sensors are not crossed, your thermostat will default to away mode to save energy.
+Let’s say you’re remaining home unexpectedly and the light or motion sensors are not crossed.
+Your thermostat will default to away mode to save energy.
 When your patterns change, the thermostat will learn your new routine to make the proper adjustments.

 Installing a Smart Thermostat

 Unless you have training in this area, we recommend professional installation.
 The placement and wiring of your thermostat are critical for correct performance.
 If your smart thermostat is not working, your HVAC system will be unable to function.

 You also need to consider the C wire.
 This wire ensures your thermostat is receiving constant power.
 If you make the slightest mistake, some features may not function properly.

 We have seen a lot of customers who heard about a way to work around the C wire on the internet.
 Unfortunately, this often results in damage to your HVAC system.
 In some instances, this damage was extensive.